kyma-project/community/sig-and-wg/sig-core/proposals/common-libraries.md

 - new package for common libraries must be created and maintained
 - new expert CODEOWNERS must be defined for reviewing libraries added for common package
 - new package must be announced and other projects should switch to use the official libraries instead of custom implementation
-- developers always need to check our libraries not to reimplement the business logic
+- developers must always check our libraries not to reimplement the business logic
 - if some business logic is used in more than two projects, it is highly recommended to extract it to common libraries.
 Remember that the added source code must follow all rules of the common package.
 Announce a new library which solves a given problem so that other developers can simply use it.

 >**NOTE:** Because this proposal affects all Kyma developers, the requirement is that minimum one person from each team should take a look at this proposal and approve it or request changes.